17 Bullies – An Elementary School that Failed a Child

 A Few Months Later

 After a few more months of back and forth between mother and teacher, the problem not only persisted, it worsened.
-To resolve the problem, Virginia visited the school onbullies three occasions.
+To resolve the problem, Virginia visited the school on three occasions.
 By the third visit, Je’von started to withdraw and exhibit symptoms of depression.
 He began sleeping a lot and having migraine headaches.
 He hated going to school.

 The teacher’s resolution was for Je’von to change seats in the classroom and speak up to the other kids at recess.
 She specifically told him not to speak up to them on her time.
 On one occasion, Virginia purchased Je’von a pair of Jordans because the kids teased him about his shoes.
 Je’von was happy and excited to wear them to school.
 The kids tricked him into going outside and intentionally threw mud on his shoes as well as trying to step on them.
 When Je’von told his teacher what happened, she commented, “Je’von just move your feet”.
 Is this the type of help that a teacher is supposed to provide to a child in need?